LingBlackSama/LB-Connection/README.md

   GetCallBack: () -> ((any) -> any),
 }
 ```
-The `LBConnection.RemoteEvent` function creates a LB RemoteEvent object within the LB Connection.
-The `RateLimit` parameter represents the rate limit for the `RemoteEvent`, and the `RateLimitTime` parameter represents the duration of the rate limit.
+The function `LBConnection.RemoteEvent` creates a `RemoteEvent` object within the LB Connection.
+The `RateLimit` parameter specifies the rate limit for the `RemoteEvent`, with a default value of 60 rates.
+The `RateLimitTime` parameter indicates the duration of the rate limit, with a default value of 1 second.
+When this function is called on the client, and there is no `RemoteEvent` with the specified `Name` in the folder, Remotes, it may yield until the `RemoteEvent` is created on the server.
+To avoid this, placing the `RemoteEvent` in the Remotes folder before the game loads are recommended.

 ## LBConnection.RemoteEvent.Fire
 ```lua